Identification of Dyestuff From Unknown Dyed Samples

 Colored solution Absence of vat anthraquinone Presence of vat indigo

-Result: 04: The dyed sample is found to be dyed with vat (indigo) dye.
+Result: 04: The dyed sample was found to be dyed with VAT (indigo) dye.

 Experiment no: 01: Boil with the soap solution and NH4OH solution for 1 minute.